-2. Customer
+3. Customer

-At 48% against the full year budget, the function's net expenditure for the year to date is under budget.
+At 69% against the full year budget, the function's net expenditure for the year to date is under budget.
 Most services are showing small underspends at this stage of the year.

-3. Commissioning
+4. Commissioning

-At 56% against the full year budget, the function's net expenditure for the year is above budget.
-This relates to project funding yet to be received and the allocation of savings to services not yet having been achieved due to pressure on contracts from inflation and prices increase, risk of these savings not being met are highlighted in Appendix 2 regarding the full year.
+At 88% against the full year budget, the function's net expenditure for the year is above budget.
+This relates to project funding yet to be received and the allocation of savings to services not being achieved due to pressure on contracts from inflation and prices increase, the risk of these savings not being met are highlighted in Appendix 2 regarding the full year.